Stop Making Sense: Production

+The film was conceived with the intention of only filming the concert, with no plans for cutaways to interviews with the band members, or the use of split-screen.
+The band reflected this was a wise choice in hindsight: the mockumentary This Is Spinal Tap was released in the same year, with Weymouth remarking the film would have inevitably been compared to Spinal Tap had they taken that approach.

+The film's title was derived from a lyric in the song "Girlfriend Is Better."

 Release

-The film premiered during the San Francisco International Film Festival on April 24, 1984 and entered commercial release in the United States on October 19, 1984.
+Stop Making Sense premiered on April 24, 1984 as the closing night film of the San Francisco International Film Festival.
+Three months later, Filmex screened the film on its closing night.
+The film entered commercial release in the United States on October 19, 1984.

 When the film was first released on home video, the songs "Cities" and "Big Business"/"I Zimbra" were restored to the performance, thus forming what was dubbed the "special edition" of the film.
 For the 1999 re-release, these songs were no longer included in sequence with the rest of the footage.
 It and subsequent video and DVD releases have placed these songs after the film in an unrestored full-frame version.

-The film has been released on Blu-ray, widescreen DVD, VHS in both fullscreen and widescreen versions, and at one point Laserdisc (in Japan).
+The film has been released on Blu-ray, widescreen DVD, VHS in both fullscreen and widescreen versions, and LaserDisc (in Japan).

-In March 2023, A24 acquired worldwide rights to the film, making it the second film the studio acquired after Pi, re-released a few days prior to the announcement.
-The studio plans to give it a re-release in 4K in theatres globally sometime in 2023.
-Rhino Entertainment will also release a deluxe version of the film's soundtrack, which will include the complete concert for the first time, on vinyl and digitally on August 18 the same year.